KILTprotocol/kilt-did-driver/docs/did-spec/spec.md

 ## Denial-of-Service

-The almost totality of extrinsics are subject to a fee, comparable to the concept of gas in the Ethereum ecosystem, which has real-world monetary value.
+The blockchain transactions (extrinsics) are subject to a fee depending on their raw length, on-chain computational intensity and storage requirements, similarly to the concept of gas in the Ethereum ecosystem, which represents real-world monetary value.
-Hence, attempts to spam the blockchain with bogus transactions will either be blocked by a node before being included in a block, thus reducing the effect of such action, or they will result in an error but in the payment of a dispatch fee which, eventually, will lead to resource exhaustion for the attacker's account.
+Hence, attempts to spam the blockchain with bogus transactions will either be blocked by a node before being included in a block, thus reducing the effect of such an attack, or they will result in an error while the attacker still needs to pay a transaction dispatch fee which, eventually, would exhaust the attacker resources.

 ## Operations integrity and authenticity